-As such, the first step to using this concept is to clearly identify what good enough means to you.
+Implementing the principle of good enough does not mean that you should necessarily strive to do low-quality work.
+Rather, it means that you should clearly identify what good enough means in your particular circumstances, based on the outcomes of your work, and what you’re hoping to achieve.
 This will vary in different scenarios, and in some cases your standard for good enough might end up being quite high.

 This is where the concept of good enough comes into play.
 While revising the paper is certainly necessary, eventually you’re going to hit the point of diminishing returns, where going over the paper no longer leads to any significant improvements in quality.
-This might occur on your 4th, 6th, or even 10th draft, but in the end you will reach the point where additional revisions result in only minor, inconsequential changes, that do not increase the chance of publication.
+This might occur on your 3rd, 5th, or even 10th draft, but in the end, you will reach a point where additional revisions result in only minor, inconsequential changes, that do not increase the chance of publication.

-In this context, the key to using the concept of good enough is to identify at what point the paper no longer benefits on a significant level from additional work, and to then actually send it out when you get to that point.
+In this situation, the key to using the principle of good enough is to identify at what point you will no longer benefit from additional work on the paper, and to then submit it to your target journal once you get to that point.

-If you know that you struggle with letting go of a project once you’re engaged in it, you can decide on a set ‘launch’ point in advance, before starting.
-In the case of writing a research paper, for example, this can include things such as:
+If you know that you generally struggle with letting go once you reach the ‘good enough’ point, you can decide to set hard deadlines in advance, before you start your work, based on your prior experiences.
+For example, in the case of writing a research paper, as described above, this can include things such as:

 - Deciding how much time you’re willing to dedicate to writing the paper, in terms of total hours.